OlhaHutsuliak/Ukrainian-beauty/README.md

 ## Welcome to Ukraine!

-Here you can find out a lot of interesting things about Ukraine beginning with its history and ending with the most beautiful places.
+Here you can find out a lot of interesting things about Ukraine beginning with its history and ending with the most beautiful places you can visit.

-### Markdown
+### General History

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+The history of Ukraine is very interesting and in the same time it's very difficult and painful.

 ```markdown
 Syntax highlighted code block